Reference

 Pre-Delivery QC Proof

 All clients receive a high-quality Rec.709 proof link for approval before final DCP delivery.
 This proof simulates final projection quality, but is not an exact match for theatrical DCP playback due to computer display limitations.
+If you already have a DCP, we can also perform targeted QC and flag playback or compatibility issues before your screening.

 DCP Encoding